Invertebrates

 Contributor: Samantha Penna.
 Lesson ID: 11486

 How many legs do you have?
 What if you had none, or 1,000, and no skeleton?
-You'd be in the largest group of creatures in the world: Invertebrates!
-Watch them, then find them, and then describe them!
+You would be in the largest group of creatures in the world: Invertebrates!
+Watch them, find them, and then describe them.

 categories